Height: 5"11' | Eyes: Brown | Hair: Real

 My high school friend and I had a buddy, who we worked in theater with, who had become a big shot in Hollywood.
 We moved to L.A. to work with him as punch up writers on a show called Hidden Hills on NBC.
 We were also hired as new writers to help save the Tom Green show, but when we showed up on Monday morning the show had been cancelled and the cast locked out!
 Once we left a bowling ball with our phone number scrolled on it instead of a business card to get the attention of an NBC executive... we got the meeting with her!

 We eventually worked together on the pilot for Rodney, a sitcom on CBS featuring comedian Rodney Carrington.
 On that show I got to meet Mac Davis who played the grandfather of the shows family.
 He told us stories about working with Elvis that made all of the crap in LA seem worthwhile.
-My writing partner became an alcoholic and I leaned on other chemicals.
+My writing partner and I chose separate addictions to ease the stress.
 That lead to the end of our partnership and of my work on the show.
 I guess that's a pretty typical Hollywood story.

 After sobering up I left LA and started Legacy Productions in Seattle.
 While in L.A.
 I had started to teach myself video editing and once I had moved north my focus turned to non-profit work, since my father had been a fundraising consultant as well as a philanthropist.
 Ten years later I was ready to write a book teaching others how to create fundraising videos that really work!
 It's been a wonderful way to honor my father's legacy of raising hundreds of millions of dollars for non-profit organizations all over the country.